m8k8/FD_ProtoNet/README.md

 # LFD-ProtoNet: Prototypical Network Based on Local Fisher Discriminant Analysis for Few-shot Learning

-Code for the NeurIPS 2020 paper LFD-ProtoNet: Prototypical Network Based on Local Fisher Discriminant Analysis for Few-shot Learning

 ## Dependencies
 * This code is tested on Ubuntu 18.04.3 with Python 3.6.9 and chainer 6.5.0